robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 The returned documentation is used similarly as the keyword documentation string with static libraries implemented with Python.
-The main use case is getting keywords' documentations into a library documentation generated with `libdoc`_.
+The main use case is getting keywords' documentations into a library documentation generated by Libdoc_.
 Additionally, the first line of the documentation (until the first :code:`\\n`) is shown in test logs.